byroot/byroot.github.io/_posts/2025-10-28-string-literals.markdown

 Hence, you are unlikely to notice a big difference if you were to run your application with `RUBYOPT="--enable-frozen-string-literal"`.
 However, if you do measure a negative performance impact, there is no doubt you are measuring incorrectly.

+[^1]: A previous version of the post wrongly listed PHP as a language with immutable strings.